Roenicke fired by Red Sox after 1 pandemic-shortened season - WHIZ News

 An infielder on Boston’s 2007 champions, Cora was mentioned 11 times in Commissioner Rob Manfred’s decision on the Astros, which said Cora developed the cheating system.
 Cora left Houston to become Boston’s manager after the 2017 season and led the Red Sox to a franchise-record 108 regular-season wins and the World Series title.

-But fallout from the Astros investigation caused Cora and newly hired New York Mets manager Carlos Beltrán to lose their jobs.
+But fallout from the Astros investigation cost Cora and newly hired New York Mets manager Carlos Beltrán their jobs.

+Roenicke said he didn’t feel like he was holding a seat for Cora.

+“Alex should be managing.
+He did a really good job here,” said Roenicke, who was a bench coach on Cora’s staff.
+“I’m hoping he does this again.
+Whether it’s here or its somewhere else, he should be managing.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports